jbajic/blog/_posts/2026-08-03-pq-quantization.md

 where every $distance(centroid_n, centroid_m)$ is
 $d(c_n, c_m)^2 = (c_{n1} - c_{m1})^2 + \dots + (c_{n8} - c_{m8})^2 = ||c_n - c_m||^2$.
-This is $16 \times 256 \times 256$ entries of distances which is 4MiB in this case.
+This is $16 \dots 256 \cdot 256$ entries of distances which is 4MiB in this case.
 Now the computation of distances can be simplified to just summing of 16 distances:

 $$d(x,y)^2 = \sum_{n=1}^{16} SDC[n][cx_n][cy_n]$$